jflamy/owlcms4/docs/PublicResults_Local.md

 3. We can test the connection by going to the owlcms laptop and trying the the destination address with a browser
    ![05_checkConnectivity](img/PublicResults/LocalPublicResults/05_checkConnectivity.png)

 4. You can now test actual updates from the owlcms application.
-Configure owlcms on the `Prepare Competition`/`Technical Configuration`
+Configure owlcms on the `Prepare Competition`/`Language and System Settings`

    - set the destination url for publicresults to the tested IP address (http://10.0.0.234:8080 in our example)
    - set the shared secret update key to what you used in the l4j.ini file (SomeVeryLongStringYouWillConfigureAlsoInOwlcms in our example)